Nick Robertson (baseball): Toronto Blue Jays

 On September 17, 2024, Robertson was claimed off waivers by the Toronto Blue Jays.
 He made one appearance for Toronto, tossing a scoreless frame against the Miami Marlins.

 Robertson was optioned to the Triple-A Buffalo Bisons to begin the 2025 season.
 He was designated for assignment by Toronto on March 27, 2025.

 Houston Astros

 On April 1, 2025, Robertson was traded to the Houston Astros in exchange for Edinson Batista.
 In 31 appearances for the Triple-A Sugar Land Space Cowboys, he logged a 1–2 record and 4.68 ERA with 36 strikeouts and three saves across 32 2/3 innings pitched.
 Robertson was designated for assignment by Houston on July 25.
 He cleared waivers and was sent outright to Triple-A Sugar Land on August 1.
 Robertson was released by the Astros organization on August 12.

 Kansas City Royals

 On August 12, 2025, Robertson signed a minor league contract with the Kansas City Royals organization.
-He elected free agency on November 6.
+He made nine appearances for the Triple-A Omaha Storm Chasers, logging a 1-0 record and 4.41 ERA with 14 strikeouts and one save across 16 1/3 innings pitched.
+Robertson elected free agency following the season on November 6.

+Los Angeles Dodgers (second stint)

+On January 16, 2026, Robertson signed a minor league contract to return to the Dodgers.
+He was assigned to Tulsa to begin the season.
+He split the season between Tulsa and Oklahoma City, appearing in a total of 46 games, pitching 55 2/3 innings with a 1.78 ERA.